steve-mackinnon/beatsequence/README.md

 - Reusable components live in /shared-components
 - Making sound:
   - The audio engine and sequencer live in /engine
-  - The sequencer builds on top of Tone.js's sequencer by adding support for randomization and scale locking.
-But, Tone.js is responsible for driving the main sequence scheduler.
+  - The sequencer builds on top of Tone.js's sequencer by adding support for randomization and scale locking, but Tone.js is responsible for driving the main sequence scheduler.
-  - The things that make sounds live in /generators.
+  - Sound generators live in /generators.
 Generators also leverage Tone.js, which build on top of the WebAudio API.
 They all implement the generator interface, which has a single trigger() function that is called when they should play.
 - State management:
-  - This app uses Redux toolkit to handle state.
+  - Uses Redux toolkit
   - State is typically fetched via the useAppSelector() hook and via useAppDispatch()
   - App-specific entities can be found in /entities
+- The UI makes heavy use of [Mui](https://mui.com/) components